W-David-Porter/acim/src/text/3-the-innocent-perception/ii-miracles-as-true-perception/index.md

 ²Certain fundamental concepts cannot be understood in terms of opposites.
 ³It is impossible to conceive of light and darkness or everything and nothing as joint possibilities.
 ⁴Fundamental concepts like light and dark, or everything and nothing, are all true or all false.
-⁵It is essential that you realise your thinking will be erratic until a firm commitment to light or darkness, or to everything or nothing, is made.
+⁵It is essential that you realize your thinking will be erratic until a firm commitment to light or darkness, or to everything or nothing, is made.
 ⁶A firm commitment to darkness or nothingness, however, is impossible.
 ⁷No one has ever lived who has not experienced *some* light and *some* thing.
 ⁸No one, therefore, is able to deny truth totally, even if the truth-denier thinks the truth-denier can.